 Experiment and Results

 A data base of 30 breast ultrasound images with a lesion were acquired with a GE Healthcare Voluson 73 in the Changhua Christian Hospital.
 The images have a size of 181x163 pixels.
-After manual localization of the breast tumor and the selection of the region of interest the images were processed in the open source software itk-SNAP for image enhancement and semi-automatic segmentation supervised by an expert sonographer.
+The images were processed in the open source software itk-SNAP for image enhancement and semi-automatic segmentation supervised by an expert sonographer.[REF]

 Contrast enhancement using texture descriptors